 Often when doing an exam on a diabetic patient, we’ll use dilating drops.
 This opens up the pupil, giving the widest possible window through which to inspect the eye.

-Bluebird Family Eye Care has also invested in cutting edge diagnostic equipment.
+Bluebird Vision + Wellness has also invested in cutting edge diagnostic equipment.
 Through our amazing technology, we can detect important indications of disease or note changes in your eye sooner and more accurately than ever before.

 How Often Should I Have an Eye Exam?